-To connect the preset to the camera, open the Files tab of the Preferences screen (page 275).
-At the bottom of the window is the Default Processing section, which contains a list of all the cameras that Photo the Preset pop-up, which contains a hierarchical list of your presets, and select the one you wish to use.
+To connect the preset to the camera, open the Files tab of the Preferences screen (page 285).
+At the bottom of the window is the Default Processing section, which contains a list of all the cameras that Photo RAW knows you have shot with.
+The list includes the camera name, serial number (if your camera records that in the image metadata), preset and file types.
+Scroll down to the camera you wish to use and click on the Preset pop-up, which contains a hierarchical list of your presets, and select the one you wish to use.
 The default file type is Raw; if you wish to apply the preset to JPG files, or both Raw and JPG files, choose the appropriate setting from the File Types menu.